JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-08/habit-1-be-proactive/index.md

 - Direct control: you can do something about it because it relates to your habits.
 - Indirect control: you can influence some situations through working with others to reach common goals.
 - No control: you can’t do anything there (the weather, the past, etc.) and you shouldn’t spend any energy there.
 Like Dr. Covey said, all you can do here _is to change the line on the bottom of your face_, e.g., smile.
-Those circumstances should control us.
+Those circumstances should not control us.

 A good life’s goal is to expand our circle of influence a bit more daily.